Better Late Than Never (1983 film): Production

-Forbes originally offered Carney's role to William Holden who declined because the fee offered was too small.
-Forbes wrote in 1992 that if Holden had made the film he "might have been alive today."
+Forbes previously offered Carney's role to William Holden, whose agent persuaded him to decline because the fee offered was too small.
+During the shoot Holden died following an accident while drinking, and Forbes wrote in 1992 that if Holden had made the film he "might have been alive today."
+Bob Hope was also approached for the role, and Ralph Richardson for the part of the lawyer (ultimately played by Lionel Jeffries).